enmanuelduran/enmascript/content/articles/2018-10-26-react-conf-2018-understanding-react-hooks-proposal-with-simple-examples.md

 <iframe height='265' scrolling='no' title='GYPVbM' src='//codepen.io/enmanuelduran/embed/GYPVbM/?height=265&theme-id=0&default-tab=js,result' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/enmanuelduran/pen/GYPVbM/'>GYPVbM</a> by Enmanuel Durán (<a href='https://codepen.io/enmanuelduran'>@enmanuelduran</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

+Here we're just using the `useContext` hook to get the current theme and assign it to a variable, in this way we can access the properties (in this case the class property) and give some nice styling to our example.

 ## The useEffect Hook